Gossip Girl: Distribution and release

-Gossip Girl aired on The CW on Mondays.
+Gossip Girl aired on the CW on Mondays.
 In addition to the television broadcast of the show, episodes of Gossip Girl have also been released on the Internet.
-In October 2011, The CW signed a deal allowing all Gossip Girl episodes to be streamed on Netflix.
+In October 2011, the CW signed a deal allowing all Gossip Girl episodes to be streamed on Netflix.
 The same month, the network signed a deal with Hulu.
 Both CWTV.com and Hulu streamed episodes for free, but only the five most recent installments were available for viewing.

 All seasons of Gossip Girl are also available through the iTunes Store and Amazon Video where each episode can be purchased separately or in complete season sets.

 As of 2012, the series was broadcast in 197 countries.

 On January 1, 2021, Gossip Girl moved from Netflix to WarnerMedia's streaming service HBO Max.
 WarnerMedia is the parent company of the series' production company, Warner Bros.
 Television.
+On October 29, 2024, Gossip Girl returned to Netflix.

 Syndication

 On July 25, 2012, Style Network announced that it had acquired the off-network rights to Gossip Girl and started airing repeats of the show on August 15, 2012.